 How the Runbox spam filter works

-The internal Runbox spam filter actually consists of two separate anti-spam systems working together: SpamAssassin, a rule- and signature-based spam filter, and Dspam which is your own, trainable spam filter and personal spam token database.
+The internal Runbox spam filter actually consists of two separate anti-spam systems working together: SpamAssassin, a rule- and signature-based spam filter, and a trainable spam filter and personal spam token database.

 The two spam systems work together to scan incoming messages and insert message header tags specifying whether or not they are considered to be spam.
 Before the messages are delivered to your account, the actual spam filter sorts messages tagged as “spam” to your Spam folder.